 - Community building: CS can partner with community managers and Marketing to highlight best practices with customers via Meetups.
 It’s also an opportunity to highlight customers leveraging solutions for social impact.

 - Social impact awards: CS can identify award programs and contests where solutions could be positioned to win.
 Tech Crunch has given awards for social impact in its annual Crunchies program.
 Recognition in the community is a big deal for any company’s brand.
 CS can partner with Marketing to promote successful case studies towards award programs.
 CS can also partner with tech teams to participate in hackathon contests.

 - Newsletters and social media: CS can partner with social media managers to highlight success stories involving customers impacting the community.

-There are unique impact opportunities for CS in a good economy like ours where customer sentiment is especially strong.
 There’s an entire sector of CS professionals employed by cloud-based companies today who strive for social impact when delivering great technologies.
 The Customer Success for Good Meetup brings this community together.